bhasarma/kitchenware-classification-project/README.md

 - forks
 - knives

-Dataset has the following files in it:
+Following folders and files inside `dataset` folder are useful to us:

-- images - all the kitchenware images in the JPEG format
+- images - all images of kitchenware in JPEG format
-- train.csv - Image IDs and class of that particular image for training data
+- train.csv - list of image IDs of all images in `images` folder and class of that particular image
-- test.csv - Image IDs of images for test data
-- sample_submission.csv - a sample submission file in the correct format

-Out of the above files, only `images` and `train.csv` are useful for us. sample_submission.csv is a file meant only for the kaggle compition. test.csv is a list of images with their IDs.
-This is also useful only for kaggle compition format, but not for us, since we don't know the labels of these images.

-We'll start with images in `train.csv`, then split these images into train, validation and test dataset.

 ## 3. Approach to solve the problem
 ### 3.1 EDA to understand dataset